johnnynunez/Xiaomi-Mi-Air/README.md

 # BIOS Modification

 ### Tutorial to modify BIOS
-* I would like make a script or others methos but this tutorial is like OpenCore method.
+* I would like make a script or others methods but this tutorial is like OpenCore method.
 * Soon I upload a csv with all xiaomi laptops that I have on the github with hexadecimal variables to unlock CFG Lock, MC Lock, SpeedShift and more.
 * ## THIS TUTORIAL IS AN EXAMPLE, NOT GET THE VALUES AND VARIABLES